cehteh/unsynn/COOKBOOK.md

 ## Errors

-Unsynn normally bails on the first error encountered.
-It does not try to parse any further or being smart about what may have caused an error (typos, missing semicolons etc).
-The only exception to this is when parsing disjunct entities where errors are expected to happen on the first branches.
-It then keep the error which shown the most progress in parsing.
+Unsynn parsers return the first error encountered.
+It does not try error recovery on its own or being smart about what may have caused an error (typos, missing semicolons etc).
+The only exception to this is when parsing disjunct entities (`Either` or other enums) where errors are expected to happen on the first branches.
+When any branch succeeds the error is dropped and parsing goes on, when all branches fail then that error which made the most progress is returned.
 Progress is tracked with the `ShadowCountedIter`.
-When any branch succeeds the error is dropped and parsing goes on, when all branches fail then that error which made the most progress is returned.
-This is implemented for enums created with the `unsynn!` macro as well for the `Either::parser()` method (which is an enum as well).
+This is implemented for enums created with the `unsynn!` macro as well for the `Either::parser()` method.
+This covers all normal cases.

-This covers all normal cases, only when one for some reason wants to implement disunct parsers manually this has to be taken into account.
+When one needs to implement disunct parsers manually this has to be taken into account.

-This is then done by creating an `Error` with `ErrorKind:: NoError` by `let mut err = Error::no_error()` within the `Parser` implementation of the custom types parser.
-Then any parser that is called subsequently tries to `err.upgrade(Item::parser(..))` the error which handles storing the error making the most progress.
-Eventually a `Ok()` or the upgraded `Err(err)` is returned.
-For details look at the source of [Either::parser].
+This is then done by creating an [`Error`] with [`ErrorKind::NoError`] by `let mut err = Error::no_error()` within the `Parser::parse` implementation.
+Then any parser that is called subsequently tries to `err.upgrade(Item::parser(..))` which handles storing the error which made the most progress.
+Eventually a `Ok(...)` or the upgraded `Err(err)` is returned.
+For details look at the source of [`Either::parser`].

+Errors carry a iterator starting at the location where the error happened.
+This can be used for further inspection.

+Some parser types in unsynn are ZST's this means they don't carry the token they parsed and consequently the have no `Span` thus the location of an error will be unavailable for them.
+If that poses to be a problem this might be revised in future unsynn versions.

+In other cases where spans are wrong this is considered a happy accident, please fill a Bug or send a PR fixing this issue.

+### Error Recovery

+Trying to recover from syntax errors is usually not required/advised for compiled languages.
+When there is a syntax error, report it to the user and let them fix the source code.

+Recoverable parsing would need knowledge of the grammar (or even context) being parsed.
+This can not be supported by unsynn itself as it does not define any grammars.
+When one needs recoverable parsers then this has to implemented into the grammar definition.
+Future versions of unsynn may provide some tools to assist with this.
+The actual approach is still in discussion.